 - Transfer mixture to a blender; add the tomatoes, cream cheese, basil, chipotle pepper and remaining broth.
 Cover and process for 1-2 minutes or until smooth.

 - Return to the saucepan; stir in the beans, corn and spinach.
 Cook and stir until spinach is wilted and soup is heated through.
+If desired, sprinkle with fresh sage.
 Yield: 5 servings.

 Reviews for Chipotle Butternut Squash Soup